shaunakwagh/Implement-free-list/p1-group54-main 2/README.md

 # Checkpoint 1 Work

-Name: Ashwath Raghav Swaminathan And Shaunak Wagh
+Name: Shaunak Wagh and Partner

 We implemented an implicit free list to simulate mm_init, malloc, free and realloc.